ultimate-pms/fake-video-detector/readme.md

 If you _must_ run the script without docker, you may use the copy of the script in the [no-docker](https://github.com/ultimate-pms/fake-video-detector/tree/no-docker) branch, however ffmpeg, libpizzle, and mogrify MUST be installed on your system - **The non docker branch is no-longer maintained as of April 2019.**

 ## Installing:
-Run `./setup.sh` to install the 'fake-video' command into your local bash/zsh environment...
+Run `./setup.sh` to install the `'fake-video'` and `'bulk-search'` commands into your local bash/zsh environment...
+You will also need to provide the FULL path to your media directory so it can be mapped into the docker container.

+If you need to edit the volumes after you have run the install script, you may directly edit the alias in your ~/.zshrc and/or ~/.bashrc files.

 If you are ONLY going to execute this from another process (i.e. Radarr or Sonarr) you may skip this step.

 ## Running: